emqx/cloud-docs/en_US/deployments/http_auth.md

 - Failure: returns a non-200 status code
 - Ignored: returns a 200 status code and the message body: ignore

-If built-in authentication is also enabled, EMQX Cloud will follow the default authentication, HTTP authentication for chain authentication:
+If built-in authentication is also enabled, EMQX Cloud will follow [default authentication](https://docs.emqx.com/en/cloud/latest/deployments/auth.html),and HTTP authentication for chain authentication:

 - Once authentication is successful, terminate the authentication chain and allow client access
 - Once authentication is successful, Terminate the authentication chain and disable client access